Guide to Siquijor

 When to visit Siquijor

-During high season, it’s much busier and the most popular accommodations book out a week or two in advance.
-If you’re like me who like to book things as I go day-by-day, Siquijor is one place where it took a little more advance planning to not get stuck with less than ideal accommodations.
-While it’s busy during high season, Siquijor draws a lovely type of person, and the vibes feel very warm and pleasant everywhere.
-Everybody is relaxed, peaceful, and just happy to be there.
+During high season, it’s much busier and popular accommodations book out a week or two in advance.
+If you’re like me who like to book things as I go day-by-day, Siquijor is one place where you have to plan a little in advance, or risk getting stuck with limited, worse options.
+While it’s busy during high season, Siquijor draws a lovely type of person.
+Everybody is relaxed, peaceful, and just happy to be there, and the vibes are warm and pleasant.

-During low season, you can pretty much book any accommodation you want the week of, or even the day of.
+During low season, you don’t need to book anything in advance.
 It’s noticeably less crowded but doesn’t feel too empty.
-The vibes are still very pleasant and enjoyable, but there will be less people at all the restaurants and attractions you visit, which in many ways, is kind of a positive thing!
-However, we did get lucky during our week in July there with a week of sunshine when it’s normally raining everyday, so unfortunately I can’t say how much weather would impact your low season experience!
+The vibes are still very pleasant, but there will be less people at restaurants and attractions, which in many ways, is a positive thing.
+However, we did get lucky with a week of sunshine in July, which is normally rainy season there.
+So unfortunately I can’t say how much weather would impact your low season experience.

-Overall, visit during high season for reliably good weather and if you want an atmosphere with more people around.
-But, be prepared to book your accommodations in advance or have less than ideal options available.
-Visit during low season if you’re okay with chancing rainy weather and worse conditions for snorkeling and diving, but you’ll enjoy less crowded attractions and don’t need to worry about booking in advance.
-Overall, I enjoyed both of my visits a lot and was happy to be able to see both sides of Siquijor - packed with people and with considerably less people - and see that it stills boast a wonderful vibe no matter what.
+Overall, visit during high season for reliably good weather and if you want a more lively atmosphere with more people around.
+But, be prepared to book your accommodations in advance.
+Visit during low season if you’re okay with chancing rainy weather and worse snorkeling conditions, but you’ll enjoy less crowded attractions and don’t need to worry about booking in advance.
+Overall, I enjoyed both of my visits a lot and was happy to see both sides of Siquijor, and see that it stills boast a wonderful vibe no matter what.

 What to do in Siquijor